QuantCrimAtLeeds/PredictCode/examples/readme.md

 ### Data sets

 - [Example data sets](Example%20Data%20Sets.ipynb) quickly explores packages which provide data from Chicago, UK police forces (spatial only) and some synthetic data.
+- [Chicago](Chicago) explores the chicago dataset in more detail.
+This dataset is seemingly widely used in the literature, but the way events are geocoded seems to have changed, and so directly reproducing old research is hard.
+We explore this problem.

 ### Other notebooks